-Have you ever pulled out frozen meat and then changed your mind about the meal?
+Have you ever pulled out a package of meat, like chicken thighs, and then changed your mind about the meal?
 Then a day later you now have this thawed meat ready to be cooked with little time or inspiration?

 That was me this week.
 We’re nearing the end of Whole30, actually, we were on day 28 when this happened.
 It’s a true story.

 I had pulled out 2 packages of chicken thighs for a recipe I made earlier in the week.
 And now, I had to do something with this other package.
 It was staring me down, daring me to do something new.
 But I already had dinner plans for that night.
 The kids asked for Sloppy Joe’s and so I made them.

 But, at 4:30 pm the chicken and I were at a standstill.

 So what did I do?
 I broke out my favorite tools.
 Olive oil, spices, and the instant pot.

 - Chicken thighs – 4-6 – I use boneless, skinless from Costco, 1 package